-So that would suggest that of all the ways generated in San Francisco 80 percent is either reused reduced recycled or composted and then we have got another 20 percent to go.
+So that would suggest that of all the waste generated in San Francisco 80 percent is either reused reduced recycled or composted and then we have got another 20 percent to go.

 Recology's goal is zero waste.
 But things like plastic straws and styrofoam cups can't be recycled.
 Robert says we have to take part in reducing the amount of waste going into our landfills.
 That leads us to our main guest: Stephanie Regni.
 She is the founder of FillGood, a zero-waste refill service company, for skin care and cleaning products in San Francisco.
 They pick up and deliver containers to your front door.

 Be part of the solution

 How did Stephanie Regni decide to launch a zero-waste lifestyle brand and start Fillgood